Great Sand Dunes National Park and Preserve: Designations

-The eventual redesignation as Great Sand Dunes National Park and Preserve was authorized on November 22, 2000 when President Bill Clinton signed the Congressionally-approved Great Sand Dunes National Park and Preserve Act.
+The eventual redesignation as Great Sand Dunes National Park and Preserve was authorized on November 22, 2000, when President Bill Clinton signed the Congressionally approved Great Sand Dunes National Park and Preserve Act.
 The act directed the Secretary of the Interior to "establish the Great Sand Dunes National Park when sufficient land having sufficient diversity of resources has been acquired to warrant its designation."
-The new designation as a national park and preserve was made official in September 2004 after sufficient land had been acquired, quadrupling its sitze.
+The new designation as a national park and preserve was made official in September 2004 after sufficient land had been acquired, quadrupling its size.

 In 2002, the Nature Conservancy purchased the Baca Ranch—an area of 97000 acres—for $31.28 million.
-Financing was provided by the Department of the Interior, the Colorado State Land Board and private donors.
+Financing was provided by the Department of the Interior, the Colorado State Land Board, and private donors.
 The Baca Ranch had property located in the valley and the adjacent mountains, ranging in elevation from 7500 ft west of the dunes to the 14165 ft summit of Kit Carson Peak.
 The purchase approximately tripled the size of the monument.
 The ranch was split into three sections: the Sangre de Cristos section east of Crestone became part of the Rio Grande National Forest; the section west of the dunes was designated the Baca National Wildlife Refuge and managed by the Fish and Wildlife Service; the section east of the dunes was transferred first to the Rio Grande National Forest and later redesignated a national preserve in 2004 managed by the National Park Service.
 The national preserve remains open to regulated seasonal hunting, as it was when designated national forest land, but is protected from logging and mining activities which are generally permitted in national forests.

 In 2016, the federal government began negotiations toward purchasing 12518 acres of the Medano–Zapata Ranch from the Nature Conservancy.
-The plan is to complete the park, making it fully accessible to the public, by acquiring the final piece of privately-held land located within the current park boundaries.
+The plan is to complete the park, making it fully accessible to the public, by acquiring the final piece of privately held land located within the current park boundaries.
 The land includes the area presently occupied by the bison herd, as well as adjacent meadows and wetland areas.

 In May 2019, the Great Sand Dunes National Park and Preserve was designated an International Dark Sky Park by the International Dark-Sky Association.